Acute Angle-Closure Glaucoma (cont.)

 In acute attacks of angle-closure glaucoma, it is common for only one eye to be involved and for symptoms to worsen over a few hours.

 Some people may experience intermittent episodes of angle closure and elevated IOP without ever having a full-blown attack of angle-closure glaucoma.
 This is called subacute angle-closure glaucoma.
+This can also occur in a condition called plateau iris, in which the peripheral iris is located more anteriorly (toward the front of the eye) than usual.

 People with subacute angle-closure glaucoma may have no symptoms, or they may experience mild pain, have slightly blurred vision, or see haloes around lights.
 These symptoms resolve spontaneously as the angle reopens.